Ericsson/CodeCheckerEclipsePlugin/readme.md

 ### Install

 * Add the generated update site thats located under `path/to/cloned/project/releng/org.codechecker.eclipse.update/target/repository/` to `Help -> Install New Software...` in Eclipse
+  * Alternatively, extract the release downloaded from Releases page, and use that as an update site.
 * Select the newly added repository if not already selected
 * Mark CodeChecker Eclipse Plugin then hit next.
 * If an alert box comes up with unsigned content.
 Just accept it.